 You can view the rich list here.
 If the site is down, please let us know since it is hosted on a community donated server.

-We are on a ton of different social platforms and are very active on Twitter, Telegram, Slack, and Discourse.
+We are on a ton of different social platforms and are very active on Twitter, Telegram, Slack, and Discord.

 We have a roadmap listed on our site that usually lists items we are working on for the next month or two.
 We don't like to put long-term items (greater than 3 months) on our roadmap, because things change too fast in crypto to anticipate that far ahead.